Implementing a Satellite (C++)#

 For a new satellite, the following transitional state actions should be implemented:

-• void ExampleSatellite::initializing(config::Configuration& config)
+• void ExampleSatellite::initializing(Configuration& config)

 • void ExampleSatellite::launching()